 Tourin à l’ail

 The Dordogne is a department located in South-west France and is named after the river Dordogne that runs through it.
-The land that encompassed the Dordogne is the exact same land that was once known as the county of Périgord.
-The name Périgord of course, is synonymous with France’s most luxurious ingredients, from the very highest quality goose foie gras to the elusive black truffle.
+This land that encompassed the Dordogne is the exact same land that was once known as the county of Périgord and is synonymous of course with France’s most luxurious ingredients, from the very highest quality goose foie gras to the elusive black truffle.
 Périgord is also famous for its duck products, from duck foie gras to confit de canard.
 The region is divided into four areas each named after a specific colour- Périgord Noir (Black), Périgord Blanc (White), Périgord Vert (Green) and Périgord Pourpre (Purple).

 It is here in the Dordogne that the dish Tourin à l’ail (French Egg Drop Garlic Soup) was invented, and rose to fame due to the use of duck fat in the dish.
 Every February, there is a competition in Villeréal, south-east of Bergerac (the wine-producing region of Dordogne), to see who can produce the best tasting Tourin à l’ail.
 This soup is traditional made from a flour roux containing garlic and onions fried in duck fat.
 Chicken stock is then mixed in with the roux and the soup is then thickened with a mixture of egg yolks and vinegar.
 The final step of to complete the dish is to slowly drizzle in egg whites while whisking extremely rapidly to produce long strands of cooked egg whites suspended in the soup, similar to Chinese egg drop soup.